andrewbaxter/spaghettinuum/readme.md

 2. All records on the publisher are also signed by the publishing identity.

 The resolver validates the signatures against the identity id (the identity's public key) when it receives them before returning the data.

+# Availability

+The publisher announcements are decentralized with redundancy and are therefore highly available and censorship resistant.

+One or more publishers can be announced, any of which can be used for resolution in case others fail.
+This allows publisher redundancy provides for simple load balancing.

+Additional redundancy can be done by replicating keys and republishing data if publishers become unavailable.